Scoring

 Concept:

-However, standard NDCG@k only focuses on the top performers.
+However, this commonly used metric only focuses on the top items in a list.
 In finance, identifying the worst performers (lowest true values) can be just as important as identifying the best.

-Symmetric NDCG@k addresses this by evaluating ranking performance at both ends of the spectrum:
+Our metric of Symmetric NDCG@k addresses this by evaluating ranking performance at both ends of the list:

 - Top Performance: It calculates the standard